JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 To create an action we need to extend the [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) class.
-This example uses [SimplePopDialogAction](../../code_samples/register_actions/src/org/jetbrains/tutorials/actions/SimplePopDialogAction.java) action class, which pops a simple dialog to give users feedback when a menu item is chosen.
-See the [working with custom actions](working_with_custom_actions.md) documentation for more information about this class.
+This example uses the `SimplePopDialogAction` class, which pops a dialog to give users feedback when a menu item is chosen.
+See the [Registering an Action](working_with_custom_actions.md) page for more information about this class.

 ####  2.1.4.
 Adding an action to the simple action group